 Schweitzer Fellows focus on health as defined by the World Health Organization (WHO): a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 Rooted in this holistic understanding of health, Schweitzer projects address not only clinical health issues, but also the social determinants of health—defined by the WHO as the conditions in which people are born, grow, live, work and age, and which are mostly responsible for health inequities.

-Students enrolled in graduate or professional degree-granting programs from Samford University’s College of Health Sciences; UAB Schools of Dentistry, Health Professions, Medicine, Nursing, and Public Health; or the University of Montevallo may apply.
+Students enrolled in graduate or professional degree-granting programs from Auburn University; Samford University’s College of Health Sciences; UAB Schools of Dentistry, Health Professions, Medicine, Nursing, Optometry and Public Health; or the University of Montevallo may apply.
 While the applicant’s field of study does not have to be traditionally health-related, the proposed service project must focus on health and/or the social determinants of health.
-Past Fellows have addressed health from a wide variety of perspectives and disciplines including, but not limited to, counseling, dentistry, education, engineering, environmental sciences, law, medicine, music, nursing, occupational therapy, optometry, pharmacy, physical therapy, public health, social work and speech therapy.
-Applicants must be enrolled throughout the Fellowship year (March 2021 – April 2022).
+Past Fellows have addressed health from a wide variety of perspectives and disciplines including, but not limited to, counseling, dentistry, education, environmental sciences, law, medicine, music, nursing, occupational therapy, optometry, pharmacy, physical therapy, public health, social work and speech therapy.
+Applicants must be enrolled throughout the Fellowship year (March 2022 – April 2023).

 Once developed, your project will: